-&lt;sup>1 Amend as necessary for your school or LA circumstances.
+1 Amend as necessary for your school or LA circumstances.

-- Provide regular attendance reports to class teachers to facilitate discussions with pupils and families, and to the governing board and school leaders (including special educational needs co-ordinator, designated safeguarding lead and pupil premium lead) - Use data to monitor and evaluate the impact of any interventions put in place in order to modify them and inform future strategies - Share information and work collaboratively with other schools in the area, local authorities and other partners where a pupil's absence is at risk of becoming persistent or severe, including keeping them informed regarding specific pupils, where appropriate - Monitor the impact of these strategies. - Provide data and reports to support the work of the governing board.
+- Provide targeted support to the pupils it has identified whose absences may be a cause for concern, especially those who demonstrate patterns of persistent or severe absence, and their families - Provide regular attendance reports to class teachers to facilitate discussions with pupils and families, and to the governing board and school leaders (including special educational needs co-ordinator, designated safeguarding lead and pupil premium lead) - Use data to monitor and evaluate the impact of any interventions put in place in order to modify them and inform future strategies - Share information and work collaboratively with other schools in the area, local authorities and other partners where a pupil's absence is at risk of becoming persistent or severe, including keeping them informed regarding specific pupils, where appropriate - Monitor the impact of these strategies. - Provide data and reports to support the work of the governing board.